neektza/nikicajokic.me/_drafts/json_aeson_and_template_haskell_for_fun_and_profit.md

 tags: haskell json
 ---

-Handling JSON can look dificult in Haskell at times, but it's not so, once you get the hang of it (as with everything really).
+Handling JSON can look difficult in Haskell at times, but it's not so, once you get the hang of it (as with everything really).

 There are a few libraries that parse and encode JSON in Haskell, but one specifically gained a lot of popularity recently, and for good reason.
 The library in question is Bryan O'Sullivan's [^1] Aeson.

-[Aeson](http://hackage.haskell.org/package/aeson) performs better than it's older relative [JSON](http://hackage.haskell.org/package/json), all while simplifing creation of parsing/encoding functions by using Template Haskell.
+[Aeson](http://hackage.haskell.org/package/aeson) performs better than it's older relative [JSON](http://hackage.haskell.org/package/json), all while simplifying creation of parsing/encoding functions by using Template Haskell.

 Since all this awesome knowledge came out of an effort to build a *Meetup.com* client library [^2] in Haskell, we'll be dealing with Meetup.com entitities.
 Consequently, we have an ```Event``` type, that we get by querying *[/2/events](https://gist.github.com/neektza/d50ee5f749f985d65412#file-event-json)* API endpoint, and a ```RSVP``` type, which we get from the *[/2/rsvps](https://gist.github.com/neektza/d50ee5f749f985d65412#file-rsvp-json)* API endpoint.